 We'll look past any immediate temptation to indict the article for being naive about the consequences of the nation's economic woes.
 Dentists, doctors, hospitals and other healthcare providers are no more "guilty" of finding ways to deal with the downturn in business than your neighborhood grocery store, auto mechanic or dry cleaner.
 (The Times could consider the upheaval in the newspaper industry.)

-It’s really not surprising that the American consumer has been financially squeezed, and buying patterns for healthcare in general and dentistry in particular are, to put it mildly, painfully tight.
-Our previous articles about the “New Normal” (the post here for example) speak about the stinging and lingering effects of the recession for doctors, dentists and hospitals.
+It's really not surprising that the American consumer has been financially squeezed, and buying patterns for healthcare in general and dentistry in particular are, to put it mildly, painfully tight.
+Our previous articles about the "New Normal" speak about the stinging and lingering effects of the recession for doctors, dentists and hospitals.
 Coincidental to the Times publication, American Medical News reported that the Decline in Doctor Office Visits Could be Permanent.

 "The number of visits patients make to physicians in a given month—a vital sign for the whole health care economy—has been declining consistently, according to multiple tracking studies, companies and researchers," writes amednews.com.